Wednesday, September 27, 2023

 Listen to and Watch Dr. King’s “I Have a Dream” speech.

 The Civil Rights March on Washington, D.C. on August 28, 1963, is where Dr. King presented his historic “I Have a Dream” speech.
 Hearing the speech in it entirety as opposed to an excerpt is a moving experience.
-After listening to and watching the speech, you can discuss the text in full; compare the issues Dr. King presented in 1963 and see how relevant they are today; and memorize a favorite excerpt from the speech and work on penmanship by writing that favorite excerpt.
+After listening to and watching the speech, you can discuss the text in full; compare the issues Dr. King presented in 1963 and see how relevant they are today.

 Visit the National Civil Rights Museum.

-Check out field trips and events.
+Check out upcoming Homeschool Roster field trips and events.

 Leave a Reply